The Immersion into Truth – Uniting Science, Religion and Art for the Ultimate Human Experience

 In the words of the legendary Albert Einstein, “Science without religion is lame, religion without science is blind.”

-Art is the expression of emittance of truth.
+Spirituality is the expression of truth.

 Why does this matter?